sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/00 Basic Concept/README.md

 ```
 cmake_minimum_required(VERSION 3.12)
 # [[
-VERSION is the target variable
+VERSION is the target variable at paramater1
-3.5 is the paramater1 string
+3.12 is the paramater2 string
 ]]
 ```